-- (5) The treasurer of the school board must - - (a) under the supervision and control of the school board, control and manage the school development fund and keep all the books of accounts; and - (b) never be authorized to sign cheques or other form of withdrawals from the school development fund. - (6) Any withdrawal from the school fund account must be made by means of a cheque or other withdrawal form co-signed by the school principal and the school board chairperson, or by any other two members of the school board specifically authorized by the school board. - (7) The financial year of a school development fund ends on 31 December in each year. - (8) The Minister must, by notice in the Gazette, prescribe guidelines which must be followed by school boards when determining the school development fund contribution amount, including the procedure for the full or partial exemption of parents who are unable to pay such contribution. - (9) Subject to subsection (8), a school board must, annually and after consultation with the school parents at a meeting convened by the school board by at least 30 days' notice to the school parents, determine - - (a) the school development fund contribution amount payable by parents; and - (b) the procedure for the full or partial exemption of parents who are unable to pay the school development fund contribution. - (10) Subject to subsection (9), the school board may, partially or fully exempt any parent from the payment of school development fund contribution. - (11) If a parent is partially or fully exempted by the school board from the payment of the school development contribution, the school board may apply to the Fund for aid to pay such contribution. - (12) If a parent refuses or fails to pay the school development fund contribution, a school board may exclude the learner of such parent from taking part in any activity financed with the school development fund contributions. - (13) If a school development fund contribution amount determined in terms of subsection (9)(a) is too high and not determined in accordance with the prescribed guidelines referred to in subsection (8), the Minister may set aside such amount, and require the school board concerned to review such amount in light of any recommendation which the Minister may make. - (14) A school board must - - (a) prepare an annual estimation of income and expenditure and present it to the school parents at a general meeting convened by the school board by at least 30 days' notice to such parents, for further input and approval by the majority vote of such parents present and voting at such meeting; - (b) cause proper books of accounts in respect of the school development fund to be kept; - (c) for the purpose of auditing, prepare and submit the financial statements and books of account to - - (i) the auditor appointed by the school board; or - (ii) any other person approved by the Permanent Secretary and appointed by the school board; - (d) within three months after the end of each financial year, present an annual report, including the audited financial statements, at the school parents annual general meeting convened by the school board by at least 30 days' notice to such parents for - - (i) queries and comments by such parents; and
+- (4) The chairperson of the school board and the principal of the school must, after consultation with the school board, open a banking or savings account in the name of the school with - - (a) any banking institution or building society registered under the laws governing banking institutions and building societies in Namibia; or - (b) the Post Office Savings Bank established in terms of the Posts and Telecommunications Act, 1992 (Act No. 19 of 1992). - (5) The treasurer of the school board must - - (a) under the supervision and control of the school board, control and manage the school development fund and keep all the books of accounts; and - (b) never be authorized to sign cheques or other form of withdrawals from the school development fund. - (6) Any withdrawal from the school fund account must be made by means of a cheque or other withdrawal form co-signed by the school principal and the school board chairperson, or by any other two members of the school board specifically authorized by the school board. - (7) The financial year of a school development fund ends on 31 December in each year.

+[subsections (8) to (13) deleted by section 1(b) of Act 14 of 2017]

+- (14) A school board must - - (a) prepare an annual estimation of income and expenditure and present it to the school parents at a general meeting convened by the school board by at least 30 days' notice to such parents, for further input and approval by the majority vote of such parents present and voting at such meeting; - (b) cause proper books of accounts in respect of the school development fund to be kept; - (c) for the purpose of auditing, prepare and submit the financial statements and books of account to - - (i) the auditor appointed by the school board; or - (ii) any other person approved by the Permanent Secretary and appointed by the school board; - (d) within three months after the end of each financial year, present an annual report, including the audited financial statements, at the school parents annual general meeting convened by the school board by at least 30 days' notice to such parents for - - (i) queries and comments by such parents; and - (ii) adoption by the majority vote of such parents present and voting at such meeting; and - (e) furnish a copy of the annual report adopted in terms of paragraph (d)(ii), to the Permanent Secretary. - (15) A school board may not sell, exchange or otherwise encumber any movable or immovable property of a school acquired with the school development fund money without the Minister's approval.

-- (ii) adoption by the majority vote of such parents present and voting at such meeting; and - (e) furnish a copy of the annual report adopted in terms of paragraph (d)(ii), to the Permanent Secretary. - (15) A school board may not sell, exchange or otherwise encumber any movable or immovable property of a school acquired with the school development fund money without the Minister's approval. - (16) Despite anything to the contrary in any law - - (a) no tax or charge on income of a school development fund is payable by the fund; and - (b) no transfer duty, stamp duty or other related moneys is payable by a school development fund.
+- (16) Despite anything to the contrary in any law - - (a) no tax or charge on income of a school development fund is payable by the fund; and - (b) no transfer duty, stamp duty or other related moneys is payable by a school development fund.